SysManSquad/sysmansquadblogdev/content/posts/2019-12-17-net-101-create-a-basic-lab-network-design.md

 You should not assume that the vlan number ties to an ip addressing scheme in any case.

 <p class="has-text-align-center">
-  <em>If you'd like to know more about vlan and vlan tagging, have a look at <a href="https://www.thomas-krenn.com/en/wiki/VLAN_Basics">Thomas Krenn VLAN Basics</a>.</em>
+  <em>If you'd like to know more about vlan and vlan tagging, have a look at [Thomas Krenn VLAN Basics](https://www.thomas-krenn.com/en/wiki/VLAN_Basics).</em>
 </p>

 ### Basic Networking Roles/Services